-We’ll also begin implementing a few changes now in preparation for these revisions.
-One significant update in the revisions is the change to the sequencing of climate change and evolution.
+We’ll begin carrying out a few changes now in preparation for the implementation of the new curriculum in 2023 and beyond.
+One significant update is the change to climate change and evolution sequencing.
 In the proposed curriculum, these topics are split over two years rather than both only being taught in Year 10.
 For such important topics, this sequencing will reinforce these key ideas and give students more context.
-We’ll split Year 10 Global Systems into two units, one focusing on the carbon cycle (the potential new Year 9 unit) and the other focusing on analysing patterns of global climate change (the new Year 10 unit).
+We’ll split Year 10 Global Systems into two units, one focusing on the carbon cycle (the new Year 9 unit) and the other focusing on analysing patterns of global climate change (the new Year 10 unit).

 We’ll also work to cover Evolution over two years, initially focusing on sexual and asexual reproduction and the survival of species (the Year 9 unit) and the other unit focusing on the theory of evolution by natural selection.
 In preparation for these changes, we have recently released our latest unit.
 It asks the question, ‘Are we responsible for the rise of antibiotic-resistant superbugs?’ and teaches evolution in this context.
 Check it out here.
 We welcome these changes to strengthen the way both climate change and evolution are taught within our collection.

 Whether you are using Stile or thinking about using Stile as your science resource, we have you covered.
 We guarantee curriculum-aligned, beautiful lessons based on real-world science and global issues.